StoicLoofah/my-nanowrimo-novel/novel/8_plus_one.md

 "Uh, good," Hannah replied, somewhat confused.
 Wayne laughed.

 "Not fair," he said.
 "My family is going with a no-pressure strategy for what she wants to do."
 Wayne turned to address Hannah.
 "Of course, we're totally behind you whatever you want to do.
-Lindsay's a math nerd, Drew is a debator, Carl is in band, and you know what I do, so there's a lot of talent around the table."
+Lindsay's a math nerd, Drew is a debator, Carl is in orchestra, and you know what I do, so there's a lot of talent around the table."

 "...except in-game decision-making," said Carl as he arranged papers on the table.
 "I believe all of you lack talent there.
 Now that I'm thinking about it, though, how did state go?"